junxit/us-congress-bills-110/metadata.md

 - 2008-02-26 — Introduced in House
 - 2008-02-26 — Referred to the House Committee on Oversight and Government Reform.
 - 2008-02-26 — Sponsor introductory remarks on measure.
 (CR E238-239)
+- 2008-06-12 — Ordered to be Reported in the Nature of a Substitute (Amended) by Voice Vote.
+- 2008-06-17 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-06-17 — Considered under suspension of the rules. (consideration: CR H5431-5432)
+- 2008-06-17 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1002.
+- 2008-06-17 — Mr. Davis (IL) moved to suspend the rules and agree to the resolution, as amended.
+- 2008-06-18 — Considered as unfinished business. (consideration: CR H5542-5543)
+- 2008-06-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-06-18 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 0 (Roll no. 422). (text: CR 6/17/2008 H5431-5432)
+- 2008-06-18 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 0 (Roll no. 422).(text: CR 6/17/2008 H5431-5432)
+- 2008-06-18 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H. Res.
+1002.
+- 2008-06-18 — The title of the measure was amended.
+Agreed to without objection.